Sunday, April 13, 2025

 I started heading towards the Alligator Canal, which was less than an hour away.
 I sailed to the canal.
 The UV cover and leech lines on the genoa were deteriorating.
 But still serviceable.

 The canal is approximately 23 miles long, and a lovely open anchorage is available after the canal.
-I made it through the canal at 14:45 and decided to continue on the Alligator River, as there were many nice anchorages along the Way.
+I made it through the canal at 14:45 and decided to continue on the Alligator River, as there were many lovely anchorages along the Way.
 I eventually made it past the Alligator bridge and anchored at MM 83 at the north end of the Alligator River just before the Albemarle Sound at 18:20.

 Tomorrow should be an easy crossing of the Sound as the winds are supposed to be light and from the South.